FirstRespondersExtreme/FirstRespondersExtreme/_CHANGELOG_FR_EXTREME.md

-SPECIAL THANKS TO RYKER AND THE SUGGESTER FOR YOUR CONTRIBUTIONS!

-Hi there!
-It is me, Stefano Moretti, a beautiful 36 year old Italian transgender man who lives in Verona, Italy, here to present my own mod, First Responders Extreme!

-You see, my evil alter ego, Beppegoodoldrebel, claims his mod, First Responders, is TRASH.

-Only issue is, his mod is actually pretty good.

-Good news, because I am the ULTIMATE TRASH DEVELOPER, I am the only one that is legally qualified to handle an ACTUAL TRASH MOD.

 ***HOW TO INSTALL***

 -To use this, take this .zip file and paste it inside of the "SWAT 4" Directory/Folder, aka the same way you would install SEF (SWAT: Elite Force).